jacobxperez/rams/README.md

 ### Default Build

-The easiest way to include the [Essentials](https://jacobxperez.github.io/essentials/) into your projects is by copying the pre-compiled CSS file into your project, and then link to it in HTML.
+The easiest way to include the [Essentials](https://jacobxperez.github.io/essentials/) into your projects is by copying the pre-compiled CSS file into your project folder, and then link to it in HTML.

 * css/style.css